mk-pmb/es-fallback-first-defined-value/README.md

 <!-- SSI tags powered by npm://readme-ssi -->

 Suppose a robot that can add sugar cubes to beverages.
-It has several methods for determining how many sugars to add, so there must be some code that determines the highest-priority answer.
+It has several methods for deciding how many sugars to add, so there must be some code that determines the highest-priority answer.